Daxvshah11/gRPC-Stripe/README.md

 * Can only perform 2 types of **transactions** :
     - Deposit (in one of his logged in Bank Accounts)
     - Withdrawal (from one of his logged in Bank Accounts)

+* Assuming that for every transaction, the Client has to login every time.
+This can easily be changed based on requirements for ease of use or something similar

+* Thus, based on the above, the client has to provide Bank name, account ID & password for every transaction along with the transaction details

+* Only integer transactions are allowed